 You may have been told that 10,000 steps a day are ideal.

-While that’s a good amount to aim for, more or fewer steps might be a better fit for you depending on certain factors such as your age, health or physical ability.2
+While that’s a good amount to aim for, more or fewer steps might be a better fit for you depending on certain factors such as your age, health or physical ability – so the guidance we’re providing is purely an estimate.

 A guide to recommended steps per day by age

 Wondering exactly how many steps you should be taking per day for your age?
-Here’s a basic guide3 to daily step counts by age:
+Here’s a basic guide to daily step counts by age:4

 As a general rule, the younger you are the more steps you tend to need to do.

-Once kids have learnt to walk properly and their bones have fully developed, they’ll want to aim for a minimum of 6,000 steps a day.
+Once kids have learnt to walk properly and their bones have fully developed, they’ll want to aim for a minimum of 6,000 to 15,000 steps a day.

-This should be closer to double if your kids regularly play sports, run around the playground or are just generally very active.4
+This should be on the higher end if your kids regularly play sports, run around the playground or are just generally very active.4

 As soon as you reach adulthood, your daily step count will likely lower naturally as you enter the workforce or become a student.

-As you get older, your bones become more fragile and your fitness tends to decline.
+As you get older, it is generally accepted that your bones become more fragile and your fitness may decline.

-Reaching your daily step count is still important and you’ll need to aim for somewhere between 3,000 and 10,000 steps depending on your activity levels and general health.
+As with every other age group, reaching your daily step count is important, so it’s worth aiming for somewhere between 3,000 and 10,000 steps depending on your current activity levels and general health.

 Great ways to increase your step count